fdznoriega/TextGame/readme.txt

 ----What is this?----
-Text-based adventure game written in Java.
+Text-based adventure game written in Java and designed with clean architecture in mind.
-Planned to take inputs through terminal, but designed to do more.

 ----How do I use it?----
 Download, then access folder with terminal.
 In terminal,